How to ask the right questions on culture when you interview

 Well-being: How much emphasis does your current/former employer have on well-being?
 How does this suit you?
 Have you been missing anything?

-Diversity: Are there any aspects of diversity that are more important to you than others?
+Inclusivity: Are there any aspects of inclusivity that are more important to you than others?

 Mission: What made you interested in us and our mission?